 ISTQB® CTAL-TAE is a 90-minute exam that consists of 40 multiple-choice questions; the pass mark is 65%.
 Candidates whose first language is not English can apply to iSQI for additional time.

-We are working on bringing in more ISTQB Test Automation Engineer Dumps and Premium CTAL-TAE Exam dumps in the coming weeks.
-Visit this page later.
+We have released ISTQB Test Automation Engineer Dumps and Premium CTAL-TAE Exam dumps for iSQI Board.

 You are testing a system that is updated by monthly service packs.
 You are testing multiple versions of the SUT simultaneously.
 Your TAS is complex and you need to ensure it remains consistent across the different SUT environments.